-Future Faculty Program participants in September.
-The program is aimed at creating a “pipeline” to attract diverse, potential future faculty members to our campus.
+The 2014 Future Faculty Program participants visited campus this past September.
+This program is aimed at creating a “pipeline” to attract diverse, potential future faculty members to our campus.

 View all announcements